 Citrus groves are found in Mediterranean climates.
 Temperatures more than a few degrees below freezing will destroy most citrus species.

 Oranges are the most widely grown type of citrus fruit, by far.
 They account for around 43% of the citrus area and over 52% of production.
 Taken together, tangerines, madarin oranges and clementines are next most widely grown, followed by lemons and limes, with a smaller area of grapefruit.

 Since 1980, the world area of oranges has increased from about 2.3 to nearly 4 million hectares.
 Brazil has maintained its lead position in area grown and production, but cropping in China and India has increased substantially.
 In terms of production, Brazil grows twice as many oranges (18.1 million tonnes in 2012) as its nearest rival, the US.

 Sustainable citrus production

 Commercial citrus trees are grafts of the desired fruiting species onto a rootstock of some other citrus species developed specifically for that purpose.
-Rootstocks are selected for [no-glossary]resistance[no-glossary] to diseases and nematode attack, and hardiness.
+Rootstocks are selected for resistance to diseases and nematode attack, and hardiness.
 Choice of rootstock will affect the vigor of the tree and the size of fruit.

 Citrus trees generally require infrequent and only light pruning once established.
 Sometimes they are grown as a hedge system.